August 1, 2019 Sid No Comments on Know Your Colors: RGB, CMYK, Pantone

 Consistency in design, including style and colors, is important in creating an identity.
 Consistency in branding makes recognition and recall easier.
 Even if you are using the same logo or letterhead in all marketing strategies, both digital and print, oversight on the colors used can happen.
 That’s why it is important that we know the basics of the color models and the best way to use them.

-Talk to a printing professional and graphic and web design experts like us in MicroCreatives to learn more about the impact of colors to your business.
+Talk to a printing professional and graphic and web design experts like us in MicroCreatives to learn more about the impact of colors on your business.
 A better understanding of color standards and a good collaboration with reliable creative service providers will help your company achieve a successful brand establishment and marketing strategy.